Lý Hoàng Nam

-Lý Hoàng Nam (born 25 February 1997) is a Vietnamese tennis player.
+Lý Hoàng Nam (born 25 February 1997) is a Vietnamese inactive tennis player and current pickleball player.
+As of October 2025, he is ranked world No. 19 in the PPA Tour pickleball rankings.

 Nam has a career high ATP singles ranking of 231 achieved on November 28, 2022.
 He also has a career high ATP doubles ranking of 385 achieved on 12 November 2018.

 He won the 2015 Wimbledon Championships – Boys' doubles title along with his Indian partner Sumit Nagal, defeating Reilly Opelka and Akira Santillan in the final, becoming the first Vietnamese tennis player to win a Grand Slam trophy.

 Nam represents Vietnam at the Davis Cup, where he has a win–loss record of 25–10.